 - a.
 Nonmember federal departments and agencies shall be eligible for status as observers. - b.
-Address applications for observer status to the Deputy Associate Administrator, Office of Spectrum Management via the Executive Secretary.
-The Deputy Associate Administrator shall review the applications, and with the advice of the IRAC will determine whether to grant an agency observer status. - c.
-Each observer shall have the right to appoint, via a letter to the Executive Secretary, one or more observers for the IRAC and any of the subcommittees or ad hoc groups, which it desires to observe.
-Any observer may be accompanied by assistants, consultants, or advisors to any of the IRAC meetings.
+Applications for observer status shall be addressed to the Deputy Associate Administrator for Domestic Spectrum Management, Office of Spectrum Management via the Executive Secretary.
+The Deputy Associate Administrator for Domestic Spectrum Management shall review the applications, and with the advice of the IRAC, determine whether an agency will be granted observer status. - c.
+Each observer shall have the right to appoint, via a letter to the Executive Secretary, one or more observers for the IRAC and any of the subcommittees or ad hoc groups which it desires to observe.
+Any observer may be accompanied to meetings of the IRAC by such assistants as desired.
 Each observer shall be an employee of the department or agency they represent.
 In this capacity, they have access to IRAC documentation.
 They may, at the request of the chairperson or one of the members, address the IRAC or any of its subcommittees or ad hoc groups on which they sit as observers.